Centering Christ in a Modern Wedding

 Incorporating Faith Throughout the Day

 Weddings are more than the venue and vows, and having a faith-centered day continues beyond the ceremony.
 From saying grace before the reception dinner to addressing God in the speeches, there are plenty of opportunities throughout the day to incorporate Christ.
 Furthermore, remember that honoring God goes beyond lip service.
 It might be worth taking action to reflect Christ through requesting charitable donations rather than gifts or donating excess reception food to local soup kitchens.
+Planning your wedding can be very stressful, that's why we recommend taking a look at these banquet tablecloths and other wedding decorations you may be interested on.

 Church bells and traditional ceremonies may not suit modern wedding trends, but they aren’t necessary for a Christ-centered wedding.
 Not only can couples tie the knot in the presence of God in any location, modern personalized ceremonies provide plenty of opportunity to incorporate faith than even conventional Christian services.
 Christ is in intention and action, and thus can be incorporated into any modern wedding.